gotrash/theme/site/content/docs/5.3/layout/css-grid.md

 - **Columns and gutter sizes are set via CSS variables.** Set these on the parent `.grid` and customize however you want, inline or in a stylesheet, with `--bs-columns` and `--bs-gap`.

-In the future, Bootstrap will likely shift to a hybrid solution as the `gap` property has achieved nearly full browser support for flexbox.
+In the future, GoTrash Theme will likely shift to a hybrid solution as the `gap` property has achieved nearly full browser support for flexbox.

 ## Key differences